How to Become an Electrician in Washington, D.C.

 There is no cost for tuition, and programs are offered for completion within three or five years.

-The non-union ABC Metro Washington, the D.C, chapter of Associated Builders and Contractors also offers an electrical apprenticeship, which prepares workers to read blueprints or technical diagrams, install and maintain wiring, control, and lighting systems, inspect electrical components, such as transformers and circuit breakers, identify electrical problems with a variety of testing devices, repair or replace wiring, equipment, or fixtures using hand tools and power tools, and follow state and local building regulations based on the National Electric Code.
+The non-union ABC Metro Washington, the D.C. chapter of Associated Builders and Contractors (ABC), offers an electrical apprenticeship program.
+This program trains workers to read blueprints and technical diagrams, install and maintain wiring, control, and lighting systems, inspect electrical components like transformers and circuit breakers, identify electrical issues using testing devices, and repair or replace wiring, equipment, or fixtures using hand and power tools.
+Apprentices also learn to follow state and local building regulations based on the National Electrical Code (NEC).

 Featured School